Liege Belgian Waffles are chewy on the inside and crispy on the outside. Not only is this the perfect breakfast, it also serves as an awesome dessert!

 - Combine yeast, lukewarm milk and two table spoons of sugar into a bowl and let it sit for about 5 minutes, until bubbles appear.

-- Pour the bubbly yeast mixture into the well and mix until combined.
+- Combine the flour, reminder of sugar and salt in a separate bowl and make a well in the center.
+Pour the bubbly yeast mixture into the well and mix until combined.
 Into the mixture, add eggs, one at a time.

-- Add melted butter, and vanilla extract to the dough.
+- Add melted butter and vanilla extract to the dough.
 The dough will turn out sticky.
 Let the dough sit for about an hour in a warm place or until it doubles in volume.

 - Heat the waffle iron to a medium.
 Place a spoonful of the dough in the middle of a waffle iron and flatten it slightly.

 - Cook waffles until they turn golden brown.